programminghistorian/ph-submissions/en/drafts/originals/image-classification-neural-networks.md

 We will now export and download our model.
 Click the "Export Model" button, and you will see three options: Tensorflow.js, Tensorflow, and Tensorflow Light.
 Choose Tensorflow.js.
 This will give you a zip file with three files:

-* model.json-This file contains data about the different layers for the neural network itself
+* `model.json`: This file contains data about the different layers for the neural network itself
-* weights.bin-This contains information about the weights for each of the neurons
+* `weights.bin`: This contains information about the weights for each of the neurons
-* metadata.json-Holds information about which Tensorflow version is being used for the network along with the class labels
+* `metadata.json`: This holds information about which Tensorflow version is being used for the network along with the class labels

 # Importing Our Model with ml5js